AmandaWalter/Summer-of-Learning/Prepwork for Fall 2015 Internship.md

 ####Discussion/ speaker days will allow time for questions to be answered/ pair work with mentors as well as a group discussion about a cool topic.
 Date | Plan | Topic|
 ---: |:---: | :---|
-June 4 | Discussion / speaker
+June 4 | Discussion | **Welcome!** & open topics
-June 11 | Project (2 in 1 day!) |*Design project: Tearing Down and Mocking Up Facebook* ...| ...|*Software Engineering project: Applied Engineering* June 18| Discussion / speaker
- June 25| Discussion / speaker
+June 11 | Project (2 in 1 day!) |**Design project:** Tearing down and mocking up a client's website ...| ...|**Software Engineering project:** Making user stories, project management and pseudo-coding June 18| Discussion |**Get ready to learn Java!** Environment setup, learning strategies June 25| Discussion | **Apprenticeship Patterns** How good developers teach themselves.
- July 2 | No meeting for holiday|
+ July 2 | No meeting for holiday| Maybe have a study group this day?
+Come with questions, or we can do some exercises together.
- July 9| Discussion / speaker
+ July 9| Discussion | **Design Patterns** Thinking about software design and architecture.
- July 16|Discussion / speaker
+ July 16|Discussion | TBD
- July 23 | Project | *Make a game in Java*
+ July 23 | Project | **Make a game in Java**
- July 30| Discussion / speaker |
+ July 30| Discussion | TBD
- August 6| Project |*Non-intimidating coding-interview style group questions* August 13| Discussion / speaker
+ August 6| Project |**Round-robin Java problems** August 13| Discussion | TBD
- August 20 |Discussion / speaker
+ August 20 |Discussion | TBD
- August 27| Project | *Angular app- group input to decide topic*
+ August 27| Project | **Angular app- group input to decide topic**

 #Knowledge Expectations
 When we begin the internship in the Fall, our goal is to have everyone on the same base level.
 This will aid in pairing, so that when you pair, the mentor will know where your knowledge is and can set goals and expectations from there.

 If you follow this guide and the provided calendar, you will have met the expectations we have for interns entering this Fall.

-If you begin to feel like you are behind, or having to leave things 'half-finished' to keep up with the calendar, reach out to a mentor or the intern lead early and often!
+If you begin to feel like you are behind, or having to leave things 'half-finished' to keep up with the calendar, reach out to a mentor or Amanda early and often!
 Treat your learning the way you would an Agile project.
-Keeping conversations and evaluation short and frequent can save much headache and wasted time!
+Self-evaluate and have conversations with others early and often to avoid large problems down the road!

 ----